 Persisting Despite Tragedy

 Early in his career, Rembrandt painted many portraits but as time went on, his specialty became biblical and mythological art.
-He sketched, used ink, or painted historical pieces with extreme detail and talent.
+He sketched, used ink, and painted historical pieces with extreme detail and talent.
 His attention to light and dark as well as contour and form were exceptional.

-Undoubtedly, one of Rembrandt's most famous pieces is 'The Night Watch', a portrait of a group of militia men, depicting the company of Captain Frans Banning Cocq and his lieutenant.
+Undoubtedly, one of Rembrandt's most famous pieces is 'The Night Watch', a portrait of a group of militiamen, depicting the company of Captain Frans Banning Cocq and his lieutenant.
 On October 4, 1669, Rembrandt died in Amsterdam but his masterpieces are far from forgotten today.